leoek/fetch-to-curl/README.md

 # fetch request to curl

-This module is based on [http-to-curl](https://github.com/drgx/http-to-curl).
+This module was inspired by [http-to-curl](https://github.com/drgx/http-to-curl).
 Use it to generate curl requests with the inputs you would usually use for javascripts fetch.
 However it does not patch any modules like http-to-curl.
 It is just a wrapper to generate the curl string.
+This ensures that there are no side effects with your actual usage of fetch.

+Also note that the goal of this library is to be as simple and minimal as possible.
+This also means that there are zero dependencies :tada:

 ## Installation